The Making of a Gigolo (4) - Prudence Harris

 She went on dates, and used what Bobby had taught her, and now she was pretty serious with one boy, named Fred Brogan.
 She had spent hours kissing Fred, who was beginning to affect her almost as much as Bobby did when he kissed her.
 She had let Fred slide his hands all over her breasts too, both outside and inside her clothing.
 But she had never let him touch her anywhere else ... like Bobby routinely touched her ... after those dates.
 Bobby never put a finger in her.
 He'd started to one time, at which point her maidenhead had complained, and he'd never done it again since then.

 That was the problem.
 Mary had the strangest urge that seemed to want something inside her, down there.
 She just knew it would feel wonderful.
 She knew girls who admitted they had sex, and they all claimed it was wonderful.
-She couldn't figure out how to proceed, or even WHETHER to proceed.
+She couldn't figure out how to proceed, or even whether to proceed, or not.
 She avoided making that decision by letting only Bobby touch her down there, because, when she was with him, she was sure that nothing else would happen.
 She also delighted in long kisses, exchanged in the chicken coop, or barn, while she helped Bobby with some chore.

 Bobby didn't really mind.
-The only woman he was currently fucking was Sherry Winston, who had had his daughter, Jessica.
-She was breast feeding Jessica, and her husband, Sam, had gone on some longer trips lately, to make up for the time he had spent at home, while she gave birth to the child he thought was his, and his wife recovered from the ordeal.
+The only woman he was currently making love with was Sherry Winston, who had had his daughter, Jessica.
+She was breast feeding Jessica and her husband, Sam, had gone on some longer trips lately, to make up for the time he had spent at home while she gave birth to the child he thought was his, and his wife recovered from the ordeal.
 Anyone who looked at Jessica, though, if Bobby was standing nearby, would instantly see the resemblance.
 Her hair was light, but her facial features resembled him.

 Sherry entertained him ... and herself ... about once a week, but what had been hours long lovemaking sessions were no more.
 Jessica slept, but not for more than an hour or two, usually.
 Bobby had to satisfy Sherry during those times.
 Then, when Jessica woke up, usually hungry, she fed her ... and Bobby ... both breasts spurting milk that both hungry humans delighted in sucking up and swallowing.